How is Citus different than PostgreSQL; what does it provide in addition to manually sharded PostgreSQL?

 What uptime does Citus Cloud provide?

-While we do not offer an uptime SLA for Citus cloud there are two factors that can heavily influence your uptime.
 If you require higher uptime for you application you can enable high availability.
 With high availability turned on we run a standby which receives streaming updates and in the event of a failure we automatically fail you over.
 Rough guidance would be that without high availability a recovery could take about an hour per 100 GB.
 With high availability the timespan is closer to minutes.

 With Citus do I still need to backup my database?
 How do I deal with hardware failures?

 Citus replicates data for fault tolerance on the worker nodes, see our documentation for replication details and failure semantics.
 The Citus master node contains only metadata, and we recommend using a standard PostgreSQL backup / replication tool to provide high availability and reliability, such as streaming replication.